MFA in Art

 • Resume in reverse chronological order (pdf)

-• A statement of the applicant’s philosophy as a maker/designer (pdf)
+• A maker/designer statement (pdf)

 Completed applications are due February 1 to be considered for assistantship and scholarship funding.